-Wine has been used for thousands of years for cooking as a seasoning.
-The famous Roman cook Marcus Gavius Apicius (42 B.C. to 47 A.D.), who was described by Pliny the Elder (23-79) as the "greatest of all wasters and gluttons", always used wine in his sauces.
-Even among experts, there are two diametrically opposed opinions about the quality of a wine intended for cooking.
-One says that even the simplest wine is sufficient, the other claims top quality.
+Wine has been used as a condiment in cooking for thousands of years.
+The Roman cook Marcus Gavius Apicius (42 BC to 47 AD), who was described by Pliny the Elder (23-79) as the "greatest of spendthrifts and gluttons", always used wine in his sauces.
+There are two diametrically opposed opinions, even among experts, about the quality of a wine intended for cooking.
+One says that a wine of the simplest kind is sufficient, the other claims top qualities for it.
 In any case, it is clear that a faulty wine must not be used for cooking.
-In France, wines that are expressly not intended for enjoyment but for cooking are marketed in plastic bottles (PET).
-As a rule, these are simple wines or surpluses from wine production.
+In France, wines that are expressly not intended for consumption but for cooking are marketed in plastic bottles (PET).
+As a rule, these are simple wines, or surpluses from wine production.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz